Builders FirstSource (NYSE:BLDR) Releases Earnings Results, Beats Expectations By $1.33 EPS

-Builders FirstSource (NYSE:BLDR – Get Rating) released its earnings results on Wednesday.
-The company reported $2.96 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.63 by $1.33, Briefing.com reports.
-The business had revenue of $3.88 billion for the quarter, compared to the consensus estimate of $3.57 billion.
+Builders FirstSource (NYSE:BLDR – Get Rating) released its quarterly earnings data on Wednesday.
+The company reported $2.96 earnings per share for the quarter, topping the consensus estimate of $1.63 by $1.33, Briefing.com reports.
+The business had revenue of $3.88 billion during the quarter, compared to analyst estimates of $3.57 billion.
 Builders FirstSource had a return on equity of 55.42% and a net margin of 11.68%.
-Builders FirstSource’s quarterly revenue was down 31.6% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $3.90 earnings per share.
+The company’s revenue was down 31.6% compared to the same quarter last year.
+During the same period last year, the company posted $3.90 EPS.
 Builders FirstSource updated its Q2 2023 guidance to EPS.

 Analyst Upgrades and Downgrades